calebjmatthews/endless-desert/concept.md

   - Temporary settlements can be made in the Dreaming, last 24 hours (?) before evaporating and allowing the player to claim one single resource.
     - These can have unusual resources, such as iron or wood.
     - They can also be unusually small or large.
+    - Some way to apply extreme benefits, often with drawbacks.
+These could include:
+      - Dream build time x 1000 in large island that is continuously shrinking
-    - Some is way to apply extreme, but selective, benefits.
-These could include increasing dream build time x 1000, increasing one resource production x 100 (but can't claim that resource), randomizing the output from a certain building, etc.
+      - One resource production x 100 (but can't claim that resource)
+      - Randomizing the output of resource with a subcategory
+      - Broad availability of raw resources, but no leaders can be found
+      - Buildings produce much more, but can only be built once and only work for an hour before vanishing
+      - Highly beneficial trades arrive each hour, but must be completed within five minutes or the island vanishes
+      - Leaders who are incredibly effective at a single task, and vanish after working for one hour

 Where is the bottleneck?
   - Creation of basic resources should be based on buildings (rather than working groups), with specialty goods for limited use or trade created by groups.